yachaka/express-recaptcha-middleware/README.md

 ### Errors
 * `NotFoundReCaptcha` ReCaptcha is missing from `req.body`
 * `InvalidReCaptcha` ReCaptcha has been rejected by Google's servers
-⋅⋅*property `errorCodes`: contains any errorCode returned
+  * prop `errorCodes`: contains any errorCode returned

 ### Full Example with Express